swcarpentry/DEPRECATED-boot-camps/python/reproducible_workflow/reproducible_workflow.md

 commit (so that you can easily recover) the results associated with "intermediate" versions of your code.

-While many of your projects will be nearly this simple, some will be more complex, sometimes significantly so.
+While some of your projects might be nearly this simple, most will probably be more complex, sometimes significantly so.
 You will eventually come across the need to deal with modules that are shared across multiple projects, running the same analysis on multiple sets of parameters simultaneously, running analyses on multiple computers, etc. While we don't have time to go into these extra bits in detail, feel free to ask the instructors about any specific issues that you expect to encounter in the near future.
-Rest assuered that no matter how complicated your situation is, Python will provide you with a (relatively) efficient and robust way to accomplish your goals.

-And that just about does it.
-Good luck!
+Good luck with your reproducible research!

 [1]: